 3) Ronaldo has won 2 league titles for 2 teams

 Messi has primarily focused on the Spanish League and has been extremely successful with his team, Barcelona.
-Ronaldo, on the other hand, has dipped his toes in both the Spanish League and the English Premier League with great success.
+Ronaldo has dipped his toes in both the Spanish League and the English Premier League with great success.

 During his six-season tenure in the English Premier League, Ronaldo lent his services for Manchester United.
-After a three-season teething period, Ronaldo helped Manchester United win three Premier League titles in a row from 2006 to 2008 before transferring to Real Madrid and trading in England for Spain.
+After a three-season teething period, Ronaldo helped Manchester United win three Premier League titles in a row from 2006 to 2008.
+This was before transferring to Real Madrid and trading in England for Spain.

-Rather than go through a slump, Ronaldo managed to help Real Madrid break through Messi’s Barcelona team’s prior dominance in La Liga and win the Spanish League title.
+Rather than go through a slump, Ronaldo managed to help Real Madrid break through Messi’s Barcelona team’s prior dominance in La Liga.
+They won the Spanish League title.

 2) Ronaldo is way more popular and marketable…

-Whilst they may be closely matched on the field, Ronaldo definitely has Messi’s number when it comes to fans and brand image off the field.
+They are closely matched on the field.
+But, Ronaldo definitely has Messi’s number when it comes to fans and brand image off the field.
 Behemoths like Calvin Klein, Coca-Cola, Castrol, Konami, Banco Espirito Santo, Jacob & Co, Tag Heuer, Fly Emirates, Samsung, and KFC throw money at Ronaldo in exchange for his face and body on every advertisement.

 In 2006, Ronaldo launched his own fashion boutique called CR7 and since its inception, CR7 has steadily grown and expanded into the underwear and fragrance business.